Never-Too-Early 2018 Tight End Rankings

 - As a rookie, George Kittle averaged 72% of the snaps in his first eight games before exiting with a leg injury in Week 9.
 He finished the season in strong fashion, posting receiving lines of 4-52, 3-42-1 and 4-100 on 14 targets in his last three games.
 With Jimmy Garoppolo leading an improving offense, Kittle is primed to break out in his sophomore season.

 - Jared Cook and Austin Seferian-Jenkins are two more TE1-capable tight ends that are going in the later rounds.
 Cook finished as the No. 12 last year and the offense should be better under new HC Jon Gruden.
-Seferian-Jenkins is a free agent, but he had a stretch of three straight games with a touchdown.
-He has a ton of physical skill, so depending on his landing spot, he could post TE1-caliber numbers as well.
+Seferian-Jenkins landed with the Jaguars and had a stretch of three straight games with a touchdown last season with the Jets.
+He has a ton of physical skill, so he could post TE1-caliber numbers as well.

-- Trey Burton is hitting free agency and could move up these rankings quickly if he lands in a good spot as a starter.
-There are any number of teams looking for a "move" tight end with Burton's skillset.
+- Trey Burton landed in a pretty good spot (Chicago).
+He's going to primarily run routes in Matt Nagy's offense and plenty targets should follow.
+Nagy has experience feeding the tight end position after working with Travis Kelce in Kansas City.
 In the four games over the past two seasons that Zach Ertz has missed, Burton has averaged 3.5 catches for 45 yards and 1.0 touchdown per game.